Overview

 • Confirmation that Galileo traces have been collected

-Viewing Traces in Galileo
+Viewing traces in Galileo

 Now it’s time to see the results of our instrumentation in Galileo!